 We have been inspired by the rise of women in tech organizations who are working to change the ratio and advocating for STEM.
 Equally important is getting women startups more access to funding.
-93% of investor money goes to startups founded by men.
-That number has barely budged in 10 years.
-To help address this BIG problem, we’re launching the Women’s Startup Challenge and TeleSummit.
+A whopping 90% of investor money worldwide goes to startups founded by men.
+That number has barely budged in a decade.
+To help address this enormous problem, we launched the Women Startup Challenge.
 We know that there are many women startups that have the right ideas, whose products can solve problems, and can change the world.
 But to scale and be successful, these startups need funding, advice, and guidance.
-The Women’s Startup Challenge will give women a platform to showcase their startups and get the support that they need.
+The Women Startup Challenge will give women a platform to showcase their startups and get the support that they need.
 Interested in learning more, sign up here to get more info.

 To Break Down Barriers and Get More Women Startups Funded

-Women are founding innovative startups more than ever before, yet only 7% of investor money goes to women founded startups.
-We want to help women pitch their startups, and get their startups funded.
+Women are founding innovative startups more than ever before, yet only 10% of investor money worldwide goes to women-founded startups.
+We want to help women pitch their ventures, and get their startups funded.

 To Mobilize a Network of Women Startups

 Investors say that they want to fund more women startups.
 Women startups want to pitch more investors.
 We want to help connect the dots and start a network to introduce women startups to investors.

 To Highlight that Women-Led Startups Have Big Exits

 Check out just a few of the women-led startups whose companies either went public or were acquired: